phac-nml/irida-documentation/docs/user/administrator/index.md

 Updating an Existing System Client
 ----------------------------------

-{% include_relative includes/select-a-specific-client.md %}

-To modify the client details, you can click on the "Edit" button, in the top, right-hand corner of the "Client Details" panel:
+To modify the client details, you can click on the "Edit" button at the end of the row.

 ![Client details edit button.](images/client-details-edit-button.png)